pebreo/pebreo.github.io/endgame/partX-why.md

 **Obvious benefits**

-The merging of social and monetary currency is like peanut butter and jelly: great individually but unimaginable once experienced:
+The merging of social and monetary currency is like peanut butter and jelly: great individually but unimaginable separate once experienced:

 * **Reputation, Influence, and Trust:** Being known for helpfulness, reliability, or creativity can open doors.
 Social capital fosters trust and influence, leading to opportunities beyond mere financial transactions.